Political Science 3300

 Scholars have debated the role of Harriet Taylor Mill in the

-Some commentators say she didn’t have anything to do with it, others
+appeared.
+Some commentators say she didn’t have anything to do

 Individuality